Rich run for cover as turmoil hits wealth

 A long property boom and a surge in mergers and acquisitions fueled an equities bull market throughout much of the last decade which kept much of Spaniards' personal wealth at home, he said.

-"In today's world everybody is worried about everything.
-That is why diversifying makes sense," said Pablo Garnica, head of private banking for Europe, the Middle East and Africa at JP Morgan.
+"In today's world everybody is worried about everything That is why diversifying makes sense," said Pablo Garnica, head of private banking for Europe, the Middle East and Africa at JP Morgan (JPM.N).

 (Additional reporting by Jesus Aguado; Editing by Hans-Juergen Peters)